Frequently Asked Questions

 What if my doctor tells me not to worry about my bill?

 The physician’s primary concern is the patient’s health and well-being.
 When a doctor tells a patient not to worry about the bill, they are not saying that patient won’t have to pay the bill.
-Rather, they are indicating that the patient should not worry about the cost of the service because Sidney Health Center allows some flexibility and offers payment options through an application process.
+Rather, they are indicating that the patient should not worry or stress about the cost associated with the service.